dmauro/Keypress/README.md

 * Keypress now has a listener class that must be instantiated.
 * Each instance of a Keypress listener can be bound to a DOM element.
 * Combos now default to being ordered (the property is now called is_unordered and is false by default).
-* Combos handlers preventDefault unless the handler returns true.
+* Combos' handlers preventDefault unless the handler returns true.
-* The "combo" public methos is now called "simple_combo".
+* The "combo" public method is now called "simple_combo".
 * The basic combo helpers for simple, counting and sequence combos no longer have a third prevent_default optional parameter.
 * Debugging console logs can be enabled by setting keypress.debug to true.